Frequently Asked Questions

 308-865-3716 and leave a message for the Patient Portal Helpdesk.
 Phone requests will be

 Provider Based Billing FAQs

 Q: What does “hospital based” mean”?”
 This has become a common national model of practice for integrated healthcare delivery.
 Hospital-based clinics are subject to more strict government rules and higher quality standards than private physician clinics.
 Hospital-based clinics must comply with Medicare facility accreditation standards and are surveyed on a regular basis to ensure compliance with standards.

 The physician you see will not change.
-The Platte Valley Medical Group physicians that you have always known and that have been part of Kearney since 1956 will continue to practice out of Platte Valley Medical Clinic.
+The Platte Valley Medical Clinic physicians that you have always known and that have been part of Kearney since 1956 will continue to practice out of Platte Valley Medical Clinic.

 Q: How does this affect billing?
 According to Medicare billing rules, when you see a physician in a “private physician” clinic, all services and expenses are bundled in a single charge.
 With the “hospital based” model, patients receive two (2) bills.
 One (1) bill represents the facility charge and one (1) bill represents the physician fee or professional charge.

 Q: How does this affect a patient’s out-of-pocket expense?
 A: Depending on the particular insurance coverage, benefits like co-pays, coinsurance and deductibles may affect out-of-pocket expense and may differ for certain outpatient/clinic services at hospital-based clinics.
 We recommend patients review their insurance benefits or contact their insurance provider to determine what out-of-pocket expense they may incur.